Oliver Cheshire: Career

+In 2018, Oliver Cheshire founded CHÉ Studios, a men’s clothing brand.
+The name CHÉ is derived from the first three letters of Cheshire’s surname.

 Personal life

-Cheshire has been in a relationship with singer-songwriter Pixie Lott, reportedly since 2010.
+Cheshire began a relationship with singer-songwriter Pixie Lott in 2010.
 The pair were engaged in November 2016.
 They were married at Ely Cathedral on 6 June 2022, following a delay due to COVID-19.
+In June 2023, the couple announced that they were expecting their first child.
+They were spotted with their child in October.
+The next month, Lott confirmed they had a son.